 Ask for referrals

 One of the best things you can do when starting the loan process is to ask around for referrals.
-Working with a lender you trust is essential to feeling secure during the process.
+Working with a lender you trust is essential to feel secure during the process.

 Lenders will likely be eager to talk to you about what they can offer.
 They'll set up a phone meeting to discuss loan options, as well as what you might expect to pay.

-During your meetings, it's likely your lenders will ask if you want to get prequalified, and your answer should definitely be yes.
-Getting prequalified is an important first step to buying.
+During your meetings, it's likely your lenders will ask if you want to get prequalified, and your answer should be yes.
+Getting pre-qualified is an important first step to buying.